dauparas/website/content/author/admin/_index.md

 +++

 I am a Postdoctoral Fellow at Harvard University working with [Mor Nitzan](http://mornitzan.wixsite.com/mysite/).
 My research interests lie in the application of mathematics to complex and biological systems.
-I am particularly interested in representation learning for the analysis of the single-cell RNA data.
+I am particularly interested in representation learning for the analysis of single-cell RNA data.
 This analysis can reveal rare cell populations, regulatory relationships between genes, and track the trajectories of distinct cell lineages in development.
 Moreover, I am fascinated by the quickly developing reinforcement learning field.
 I investigated policy gradient and Q-learning algorithms at Microsoft Research after finishing my PhD in biophysics with [Eric Lauga](http://www.damtp.cam.ac.uk/user/lauga/).